rcrowther/django-sitemapcfg/README.md

         SITEMAP_DOMAIN = "https://freefalling.com"

+Sitemap index name defaults to 'sitemap_index', but can be renamed,

+        SITEMAP_INDEX_NAME = 'sitemap_main'

 Then declare which models to use, or URLs to add.
 Keys are the sitemap filename,

         SITEMAP = {